openharmony/docs/en/device-dev/driver/driver-peripherals-touch-des.md

     This section describes how to develop the touchscreen driver based on the input driver model.
 [Figure 1](#fig6251184817261)  shows an overall architecture of the touchscreen driver.

     The input driver is developed based on the hardware driver foundation \(HDF\), platform APIs, and operating system abstraction layer \(OSAL\) APIs.
-It provides hardware driver capabilities through the input Hardware Driver Interfaces \(HDIs\) for upper-layer input services to control the touchscreen.
+It provides hardware driver capabilities through the input Hardware Device Interfaces \(HDIs\) for upper-layer input services to control the touchscreen.

 **Figure  1**  Architecture of the input driver model<a name="fig6251184817261"></a>